 - considering developing a model for disease registries for Parkinson’s and exploring the possibility for the creation of European Reference Networks (ERNs)

 - providing funding for projects that improve the lives of people with Parkinson's and their families.

 Educating the EU community and raising political awareness

-Building a European Parkinson’s community
+Building a European Parkinson’s community to advance policy change

 Contributing to EU policy

 The EPDA continues to advocate for Parkinson’s at the highest political levels, and works together with EU decision-makers to advance policy action in the areas of public health, employment and social affairs, and research and innovation.
 We also work together with our partners (see above) to ensure that Parkinson’s is highlighted as an advocacy case study in order to help target broader issues.

 - the EPDA is engaging with the European Commission, the European Parliament and the European Council on advocacy activities around access to treatments and integrated healthcare services, improved working conditions for people still in full-time employment, and awareness-raising and stigma reduction.